large image

 Generative AI in Editing

-In April 2024, Adobe announced that future iterations of Premiere Pro will have integrated support for generative AI tools such as Pika, Runway & Sora.
+ADOBE FIREFLY In April 2024, Adobe announced that Firefly AI will become part of future iterations of Premiere Pro.
+Through Firefly, PP will have integrated support for generative AI tools such as Pika, Runway & Sora.
 This is a huge step in creating a seamless, AI-powered post-production workflow.
 The strength of this integration lies in the swift creation of AI generated b-roll & stock footage, image replacement and clean-up.
+For more information, read our article about Firefly & AI Post Production

 Color Correction